reedhhw/bridgefy-ios-developer-1/README.md

 ***return***: YES to establish a secure connection, NO otherwise.

-This method is called when a connection is just created and the returned value is used to know if the process should keep creating a secure connection.
+This method is called when a connection has just been created, and the returned value is used to know if the process should keep creating a secure connection.

 The other option to establish a secure connection is invoking the following method: